AstaJoks/Ri-cine-photo/README.md

 - The photos used on the home and sign up page are from This Open Source site
 - The images used for the gallery page were taken from this other open source site

+## Acknowledgments

+- My Mentor for continious helpful feedback.
+- Tutor support at Code Institute for her support
+- RI Cine|Photo for giving me a permission to use his name, logo and his photos.